 Hemingway went on to work for The Kansas City Star for six months.
 Though his time there was short, he used the paper’s style guide for his future writing: “Use short sentences.
 Use short first paragraphs.
 Use vigorous English.
 Be positive, not negative.”

-After America entered World War I, Hemingway attempted to join the US Army, Navy, and Marines, but was rejected because of poor eyesight.
-He then answered a recruitment ad for the Red Cross and made an ambulance driver in Italy.
+After America entered World War I, Hemingway attempted to join the US Army, Navy, and Marines but was rejected because of poor eyesight.
+He then answered a recruitment ad for the Red Cross and became an ambulance driver in Italy.

 On the night of July 8, 1918, Hemingway was handing out chocolate to Allied soldiers.
 Suddenly an Austrian mortar shell hit their location, knocking Hemingway unconscious.
 The explosion buried him in the dirt and pieces of shell were embedded in his right foot, knee, thighs, scalp, and hand.

 The blast also hit three Italian soldiers.
 Two died shortly after the blast.
 And when Hemingway regained consciousness he carried the third injured soldier to a nearby first aid dugout.
-He was further injured by machine gun fire on the way.
-Hemingway later forgot how he even got there or that he’d carried a soldier there, but eventually remembered.
+He was further injured by machine-gun fire on the way.
+Hemingway forgot how he got there or that he’d carried a soldier, but eventually remembered.
 The Italians later awarded him a medal of valor, the Croce de Guerra, for his bravery in this instance.